-Previously developed for BIRDS NEST, models were developed that specify four different solar panels and their racking hardware; three different inverter systems; and an electronic monitoring device.
+Previously developed for Building Industry Reporting and Design for Sustainability Neutral Environmental Software Tool (BIRDS NEST), models were developed that specify four different solar panels and their racking hardware; three different inverter systems; and an electronic monitoring device.
 Each system is modeled based on a functional unit of one watt (W).
 The individual components have been calculated on a per-kilowatt-potential (kWp) basis, as this can be translated to any sized system and is not dependent on location.

 The homeowner is unlikely to know where the manufacturing facility of the solar panels is located.
-Therefore, the model for $[PV]^2$ currently hard-codes the source country for the solar panels to U.S.-based production.
+Therefore, the model for [PV]2 currently hard-codes the source country for the solar panels to U.S.-based production.
 An option could be included in a future version to provide greater granularity.
 This could be accomplished by adding a database of solar panel brand and product lines that includes their manufacturing facility locations.